moh682/Soft-Tests/notes/exam_questions.md

 - **System resources**
 - **Relations between objects**
 - **Dependency inversion, Inversion of Control, Dependency Injection**
+- **Spies**

 - **Mocks**

 ## 1.12 Explain problems in test automation, and how a continuous integration tool can help.

 - **What is continuous integration?**
+	- merge developers work into a single workplace
+	- build
+	- test
+	- deploy
 - **How can a CI help regarding tests?**
 - **What is a regression?**
 - **What test levels can be covered by a CI system?**

 ## 1.13 Explain specification-based testing, and how you can be more confident that you have written a sufficient amount of tests.

+This type of test require the tester to have knowladge of the code.
+If you want to that we have written sufficient amount of tests, than

 - **Equivalence partitioning**
+- **Positive negative tests**
 - **Boundary value analysis**
 - **Edge cases**
+	- Only happens in extreme conditions, like when min/max have been hit.
 - **Decision tables**
+	 - possible combinationer
+	 - n*m
 - **Code coverage**

 # Extra